20 Long Distance Relationship Tips

 We’re spending time together is FaceTime and Skype.
 Finding the time to see them face-to-face and a phone call is great.
 But if you are in a situation where you can get that eye contact and know the person’s

+But the time on FaceTime and stuff like that makes it help to feel like you aren’t so far apart.
+It’s a lot better than a phone call or merely texting.
 So take the time to do that whenever you can as regularly.
 You can not have to do it every minute of every day but take the time to do it.
 It’s super-duper essential and a significant problem.

 Especially in the first time I’ve done it, the distance was trying to talk too much via text.
 So when waking up, we would text all day with no break until we went to sleep.
+It was unhealthy!
+We ended up having a bit of a knot altercation, but we had to come back, reevaluate and think, okay, what is going on?
+Why are we feeling that way?
+We are at the moment.

 We were going insane, and it was too much, and we had nothing to talk about on the phone at the end of the day.
 It wasn’t exciting because we were updating each other every minute of what was happening, and that’s not real life all the time either, even when you live together.

-You have your different jobs, and you’ve got separate things when you come to the end of the day, and then you talk to each other about your day.
+You have different jobs, and you’ve got separate things when you come to the end of the day, and then you talk to each other about your day.
 We talked to each other regularly, and there was no breaking communication!
 It was something that was unhealthy for us.

 16. Stay Positive

+If you’re always negative and feel shit about it all the time, you’re making yourself feel like crap.
+It’s going to reflect on both of you, and it won’t be healthy at all.
 That’s where you might start to need to evaluate whether or not this is right for you.
-It’s okay for you to be doing and taking too much out of you.
-Because long-distance relationships aren’t going to work for everybody.
+It’s okay to be doing and taking too much out of you because long-distance relationships don’t work for everybody.

 17. Don’t Stalk On Social Media